Sanjana-2306/Stopwatch/README.md

 1.**Start/Stop functionality**: Start and pause the stopwatch with a button click.
 2.**Reset functionality**: Reset the stopwatch to zero with a button click.
 3.**Lap time tracking**: Record lap times and display them in a list.
-4.**Neon theme**: The app has a visually appealing, neon-themed design.
+4.**simple modern classic theme**: The app has a visually appealing, simple modern classic themed design.
+5.**light/dark mode**:This mode has two modes.

 **Technologies Used:**